 Preheat the oven to 375ºF.

 Cut the butternut squash in half lengthwise.
 Place one half on a baking sheet flesh side down and save the other half for another day.
-Place the baking sheet in the oven and roast the squash for 40 - 50 minutes, until it is tender.
+Place the baking sheet in the oven and roast the squash for 50 minutes, until it is cooked through.
 Remove from the oven and let cool.
 Scoop out the seeds and discard.
 Scoop out the butternut squash from the skin and chop it into bite size pieces.
 Set to the side.
 Discard the skin.

 In a large frying pan or dutch oven heat the butter on medium high.